 - Without too much sugar, it’s a light and healthy drink option.

-- Mint and lemon help with digestion and can be soothing after meals.
+- Mint and lemon help in digestion and can be soothing after meals.

 - A great non-alcoholic drink for both kids and adults to enjoy.